corewall/corelyzer/scenegraph/README.md

 Make sure `/opt/mxe/usr/bin` is at the beginning of your shell's `PATH` before proceeding.

-Scenegraph depends on the following libraries: `libpng jpeg tiff pthreads freetype libsquish`
+Scenegraph depends on the following libraries: `libpng jpeg tiff pthreads freetype brotli libsquish`

 The first four are included with MXE, and can be built with no further effort.
 In the `mxe` root dir:
-`make libpng jpeg tiff pthreads`
+`make libpng jpeg tiff pthreads brotli`

 `freetype` is also included with MXE, but requires [Perl-Compatible Regular Expressions](https://www.pcre.org/) to be installed natively on Mac to cross-build.
 To install PCRE: `brew install pcre`